 You can come across an owner who charges a flat rate for unlimited generator usage.

 RV rental companies charge by the hour for the use of the generator.
 Typically, the rates fall around the $3.50 mark.
 Some operators may charge less.

 Now, generator usage is something we cannot predict or plan for in advance.
 Conservative estimates would put it around 3 hours per day, especially in hot southern weather.
 This would come to around $140 for a 2 week-long trip.

-When peer-to-peer RV renting, some owners offer to setup the RV at the campsite your occupying.
+When peer-to-peer RV renting, some owners offer to set up the RV at the campsite you’re occupying.
 Others require that they setup at the campsite you’d be occupying.

 This fee averaging $150 to $200.